 On the right page, I created two categories.
 One is just “Notes” so I can jot down anything random that comes up during my weekly meeting with Jon.
-There’s nothing there now, but it’s going to be wonderful when we talk about the blog’s future.
+There’s nothing there now, but it’s going to be wonderful when we talk about our future plans.
 So much stuff comes up during those meetings that it’s tough remembering it all.
 Having that little section is going to solve lots of stress.

 Then, at the bottom, there’s my “Beyond” section.
 I want to be able to write anything there that won’t be pressing in this three-month timeline but needs to be remembered.
 Potential posts, products, or other down-the-line ideas can get scribbled here and kept safe.
 As we get closer to the end of January and it’s time for me to set up a new future log, I can move items in this section to an upcoming month.

 After I drew up my bullet journal future log, it didn’t feel nearly as scary.
 The idea I had built up in my head made it seem as this enormous, daunting task.
 In reality, the spread was very simple to create and even easier to fill.
 If something doesn’t quite fit the parameters of my set up, I just write a note and all is well.
 I don’t need to worry about planning for every kind of event and possibility.
 Really, it’s not so bad!

 If you have been avoiding putting off future planning, give this simple log a try.
 Just like planning a budget – whether you like it or not, you’re going to have to deal with it.
 So why not get a little extra control by planning ahead?